jumpnow/jumpnowtek-site/_posts/2015-06-22-Working-on-the-BeagleBone-kernel.md

 ### Default kernel config

-Copy the kernel config file that Yocto use to the new linux-stable repository.
+Copy the kernel config file that Yocto used to the new linux-stable repository.

     cp ~/bbb/meta-bbb/recipes-kernel/linux/linux-stable-4.1/beaglebone/defconfig ~/bbb/linux-stable/.config